keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ## Install Keptn CLI
 Every release of Keptn provides binaries for the Keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

-- Download the version for your operating system from [github.com/keptn/](https://github.com/keptn/keptn/releases/tag/0.6.2)
+- Download the version for your operating system from: [github.com/keptn/](https://github.com/keptn/keptn/releases/tag/0.6.2)
-- Unpack the download
+- Unpack the archive
 - Find the `keptn` binary in the unpacked directory

   - *Linux / macOS*: Add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)